michaelrsweet/lprint/DOCUMENTATION.md

 - "-o log-level=LEVEL": Specifies the log level - "debug", "info", "warn", "error", or "fatal".
 - "-o server-hostname=HOSTNAME": Sets the network hostname to advertise.
-- "-o server-name=DNS-SD-NAME": Sets the DNS-SD name to advertise.
 - "-o server-options=OPTION[,...,OPTION]": Sets server options:
   - 'none': No options
   - 'dnssd-host': Use the hostname in printer DNS-SD names